kalverra/kalverra.github.io/content/books/review-a-philosophy-of-software-design.md

 summary: A review/summary of the book A Philosophy of Software Design.
 ---

 [A Philosophy of Software Design by John Ousterhout](https://www.goodreads.com/en/book/show/39996759) is a wide ranging, highly opinionated look at general software design practices and how to best implement them.
-It ranges from big-picture musings on "The Nature of Complexity", down to seemingly miniscule squabbles around "Choosing Names" for variables and methods.
+It vacillates from big-picture musings on "The Nature of Complexity", down to seemingly miniscule squabbles around "Choosing Names" for variables and methods.

 ## The Author